kTimesG/PointsBuilder/README.md

 A library for generating and storing the X coordinates of secp256k1 points, associated with consecutive scalars.

+This library and the demonstrative CLI binary were tested to be compatible with:

+- Ubuntu 22.04;
+- macOS (Apple Silicon).

+To compile and run on Windows, you might try with WSL (not tested, but likely works).

 ## Features

 - extremely fast batched addition, built using libsecp256k1 primitives;